Incorporating PTF Best Practices

-When you select the Use Process Run check box before you record a process request all actions in the run request standard page will be replace by the step action Process.Run and any Process Monitor actions that are recorded will be ignored.
+When you select the Use Process Run check box before you record a process request, all actions in the run request standard page will be replaced by the step action Process.Run and any Process Monitor actions that are recorded will be ignored.

-You can set the Use Process Run check box using PIA (select PeopleTools> Lifecycle Tools > Test Framework > Define Configuration Options) for all tests, or you can select the check box from the Toolbar when you are ready to record a test (Configure Recording Settins icon).
+You can set the Use Process Run check box using PeopleSoft Internet Architecture (select Configure Recording Settings icon).) for all tests, or you can select the check box from the Toolbar when you are ready to record a test (

 The Process.Run step will handle the execution and return the process status.
 You can modify the parameters on the Process.Run step to indicate the expected results.

 From the Request Calculation page, click the Process Monitor link.
 In Process Monitor, click the Refresh button until either Success or Error appears in the Run Status column for your process instance.

 The Process.Run step will capture all of the process information and you can modify the step parameters in PTF.

 Many tests involve values and conditions that are not known until a test runs.
 Advanced functionality in PTF enables you to build tests that adapt to the application when necessary.